Use Arbor’s Summative Tracking to record assessment results at key points throughout the year to measure student's overall knowledge and progress.

 In step 2, choose the grade set of your assessment.
 Choose the Grade point scale from the drop-down menu, then select the Grade Set from the list then click Next.

-If you did not choose to create strands as part of the previous step, you will not need to complete this part and will instead be taken to the final step to confirm your setup.
+If you did not choose to use a calculation method as part of the previous step, you will not need to complete this part and will instead be taken to the final step to confirm your setup.

 You have now created the Assessment!
-The next step is to add the assessment to your assessment policy for the school year.
+The next step is to add the assessment to your Annual Policy for the school year.

-Go to Students > Assessments > Assessment Policy > Assessable Courses.
+Go to Students > Assessments > Annual Policy > Assessable Courses.

 Check the correct course that the summative assessment is a component of has been set up to be assessed this academic year.
 You can edit this list by clicking the green Bulk Set Assessable Course Button, and ticking or unticking the courses.
 This determines what assessments appear on the Manage Assessments page.

-Once you have defined your Assessment Framework, you will be able to create your Assessment Policy for the academic year.
-Assessment Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.
-In this section, you can also manage your assessment periods, assessable courses, curriculum expectations, and schoolwide targets for the year.
+Once you have defined your Assessment Framework, you will be able to create your Annual Policy for the academic year.
+The Annual Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.

-Go to Students > Assessments > Assessment Policy > Manage Assessments to complete all set up of your assessments for the academic year.
+Go to Students > Assessments > Annual Policy > Manage Assessments to complete all set up of your assessments for the academic year.

 On the next page, select the groups of students you would like to include in the assessment, how often the assessment will be taken, and add any courses to be linked.
 Then click Add assessment(s).

-Once assessments have been added to your policy, you can click an assessment on the Assessment Policy > Manage Assessments page to see and edit the information about an Assessment, or to complete setup.
+Once assessments have been added to your policy, you can click an assessment on the Annual Policy > Manage Assessments page to see and edit the information about an Assessment.